 The typical asking rate per listing is in the $20's per square foot per year.
-The Westchase region is going through a an increase in rates.
-In the last 3 months, the median rate went up $1 per sqft per year.
-That's a 3% increase in rent.
+The Westchase submarket is seeing a decrease in rates.
+In the last 3 months, the median rate fell $2 per sqft per year.
+That's a 9% decline in rent.

-Compared to the rest of the Houston Metro market, the Westchase submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Houston Metro market, the Westchase region has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 112 listings have been listed, so you'll want to check back regularly for new listings.
-About 4% of the available leases in the Westchase are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 38 listings have been made available, which means new listings most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 103% of the listings in the Westchase are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,540 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are close to 3 floors.
-Most buildings in this market were built in 1981 and are Class B.
+The standard measurement for office space in this area is around 2,020 sqft.
+Most properties in this region are close to 3 floors.
+Most buildings in this region were built in 1981 and are Class B.